katriendg/aio-cert-manager/docs/aio-certificate-management.md

-# AIO MQ Certificate management
+# Azure IoT Operations MQ Certificate management

 ## Context

-AIO MQ uses certificates to enable TLS for endpoints like the IoT MQ Frontend.
+Azure IoT Operations (AIO) MQ uses certificates to enable TLS for endpoints like the IoT MQ Frontend.
 This certificate needs to be on the cluster prior to installing AIO MQ, otherwise the installation fails.

 The goal of this document is to showcase different approaches to manage certificates for AIO MQ and their pros and cons.